-You have instant access to all lessons in class, once your purchase goes through.
+You have instant access to all lessons in class, as soon as your purchase goes through.
 You can watch everything first and start drawing later, or draw along with me – I’d recommend the latter!
 If you’re not able to complete the lesson or want to take more time to get it done before moving on, do NOT stress about hurrying!
 Enjoy the intro video below and I’ll meet you afterward to talk more about supplies.

 Pre Class Video

 Papers: Test what you have on hand.
 Before starting class, I recommend trying out your papers and pens and see which feels “good” to your hand.
 The Copic sketchbook I am using, which seems to have since gone out of production, has a slightly “slicker” surface than the paper I use for coloring most of the time – it’s not slick like a glossy paper, but it is smooth enough for the pen to glide easily across the page.
 It’s about the “slickness” of color copier paper but a little thicker – and it can make sketching a little easier.
 So try what you have – and see what feels best to you.

 Pens: These as well can be ones you may already have.
 For some lessons in class I’ll use Copic Multiliners – they have nice sets of both refillable (SP) and disposable with different sized nibs.
 They both draw the same way – the SP has nibs that are replaceable and they can be refilled, and the disposable cannot.
 (But the disposable kind still last a LONG time.)
 I also have used Flair pens, and fine line Sharpie pens – some will go through the back on some papers, so test out your pen and paper combos so you don’t get surprised with marks on your table!